 Handmade Natural Deodorant

 Made with natural ingredients and lots of love

 50 g per jar

 Lasts 3-4 months with daily use

-**NEW - SHIPPING - Orders are shipped on the 1st and the 15th of the month
+**NEW - SHIPPING - Orders are shipped the first week of December for the holidays!

 Herbal Healing Salve